Private Health Insurance

 Individual health insurance works by providing individuals and their families with personal coverage for medical expenses.

-Individuals select a plan that aligns with their needs and budget, either purchasing it directly from an insurance company or through the health insurance marketplace.
+Individuals select a plan that aligns with their needs and budget, either purchasing it directly from an insurance company or with the help from a health insurance broker.

 Policyholders pay regular premiums to maintain coverage, and there is typically a deductible that must be met before insurance coverage kicks in.